openearth/aeolis-python/docs/user/model_setup.rst

 Multi-dimensional Inputs (mass, hveg, Nt)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Some variables require multiple dimensions per spatial grid cell, such as spatially varying grain sizes (multiple fractions and bed layers) or complex vegetation cover (multiple species).
-AeoLiS requires these multi-dimensional arrays to be flattened into two-dimensional formats before saving as textfiles.
+AeoLiS requires these multi-dimensional arrays to be flattened into lower-dimensional formats before they can be saved as textfiles.

 * **mass.txt**: Defines the mass of each sediment fraction per bed layer.
 If the grain size distribution is uniform across the domain, which is most often the case, this file is not needed (see keywords ``grain_dist`` and ``grain_size`` in the configuration file).
 The 4D shape of `(ny, nx, nlayers, nfractions)` must be reshaped into a 2D matrix of shape `(nx * ny, nfractions * nlayers)`.
 The rows represent the flattened spatial coordinates, and the columns are grouped by bed layer (e.g., Layer 1: Fraction 1, Fraction 2; Layer 2: Fraction 1, Fraction 2).
 * **hveg.grd and Nt.grd**: When using the grass vegetation method (``method_vegetation = grass``), the model needs vegetation height (``hveg``) and density (``Nt``).
 Because this method supports multiple interacting species, the 3D shape of `(ny, nx, nspecies)` is flattened into a 1D vector of shape `(ny * nx * nspecies)`.